josephsfusco/postman/README.md

 **Using the App**

 1. Start by requesting a bearer token.
-Make a [`GET`] request to `/basicAuthentication` using the below user name and password.
+Make a [`POST`] request to `/login` using the below user name and password.
 Find the request format documented below in the `Endpoints` section

 > `username: jsf.fusco@gmail.com`
 >